State Public Service Commissions Functions

 The Constitution stipulates that the Governor determines the number of members of the Commission.

-At least half of the members of Commission are persons with a minimum of ten years of experience under the central or a state government.
+At least half of the members of the Commission are persons with a minimum of ten years of experience under the central or a state government.

 The chairman and members of the Commission hold office for a term of six years or until they attain the age of 62 years, whichever is earlier.